tableau/hyper-api-samples/Community-Supported/clouddb-extractor/README.md

 This package defines a standard Extractor Interface which is extended by specific implementations to support specific cloud databases.
 For most use cases you will probably only ever call the following methods:
-* __load_sample__ - Loads a sample of rows from source_table to Tableau Server
+* __load_sample__ - Used during testing - extract a sample of rows from the source table to a new published datasource
-* __export_load__ - Bulk export the contents of source_table and load to a Tableau Server
+* __export_load__ - Used for initial load - full extract of source table to a new published datasource
-* __append_to_datasource__ - Appends the result of sql_query to a datasource on Tableau Server
+* __append_to_datasource__ - Append rows from a query or table to an existing published datasource
-* __update_datasource__ - Updates a datasource on Tableau Server with the changeset from sql_query
+* __update_datasource__ - Updates an existing published datasource with the changeset from a query or table
-* __delete_from_datasource__ - Delete rows matching the changeset from a datasource on Tableau Server.
-Simple delete by condition when sql_query is None
+* __delete_from_datasource__ - Delete rows from a published datasource that match a condition and/or that match the primary keys in the changeset from a query or table

 For a full list of methods and args see the docstrings in the BaseExtractor class.

 ## Contents
 * __base_extractor.py__ - provides an Abstract Base Class with some utility methods to extract from cloud databases to "live to hyper" Tableau Datasources.
-Database specific Extractor classes extend this to manage queries, exports and schema discovery via the database vendor supplied client libraries.
+Database specific Extractor classes extend this to manage connections and schema discovery and may override the generic query processing methods based on DBAPIv2 standards with database specific optimizations.
 * __bigquery_extractor.py__ - Google BigQuery implementation of Base Hyper Extractor ABC
-* __config.yml__ - Defines site defaults for extractor_cli utility
+* __config.yml__ - Defines site defaults for extractor utility
 * __extractor_cli.py__ - Simple CLI Wrapper around Extractor Classes
 * __mysql_extractor.py__ - MySQL implementation of Base Hyper Extractor ABC
 * __postgres_extractor.py__ - PostgreSQL implementation of Base Hyper Extractor ABC